hbrendan40/Customer-Relationship-Management-App/README.md

 Create a landing page <—
-login screen with authenticaion and hashing of password <—
+login screen with authentication and hashing of password <—

-home screen should have some useful data <— example todays sign up
+home screen should have some useful data <— example today sign up
-This week sign uo
+This week sign up
 Total Sign up
-Anayltics table or graph
+Analytics table or graph

 tabs